sangwook236/SWDT/sw_dev/matlab/rnd/README.md

-# GDT for Research and Development (R&D) Libraries in Matlab
+# SWDT-Matlab for Research and Development (R&D) Libraries

 ## Introduction